ALTIBASE/Documents/Manuals/Altibase_trunk/eng/TuningGuide_Eng.md

 However, performance improvement is limited to disk tables as memory table indexes do not store key values.

 The filter processing method is used for predicates on which indexes cannot be used.
 It directly reads data and compares it.
-If multiple filters must be used to process a WHERE clause predicate, the optimizer compares the estimated cost for each filter and processes filters by lowest price, so that filters are processed with minimum cost.
+If multiple filters must be used to process a WHERE clause predicate, the optimizer compares the estimated cost for each filter and processes filters by lowest price, so that filters are processed with the minimum cost.

-The following example shows a query using an index full scan and its execution plan
+The following example shows a query using an index full scan and its execution plan.

 ```
 CREATE TABLE t1(c1 INT, c2 CHAR(10))